 2.1 Consistency with NERC/WECC Requirements

-2.1.1 Operation of Pseudo-Tie functionalities must comply with all applicable NERC and WECC reliability standards, policies, requirements, and guidelines regarding inter-Balancing Authority Area scheduling.
-A Pseudo-Tie must be registered as a “Point Of Delivery” (POD) on NERC’s Transmission Service Information Network (TSIN).
+2.1.1 Operation of Pseudo-Tie functionalities must comply with all applicable NERC, WECC, and NAESB reliability standards, policies, requirements, and guidelines regarding inter-Balancing Authority Area scheduling.
+A Pseudo-Tie must be registered as a “Point Of Delivery” (POD) with the NAESB EIR.
 All interchange scheduling associated with Pseudo-Tie functionality must be consistent with NERC Reliability Standards for interchange scheduling and coordination.

 * * * * * *